tzeumer/folio-docs/content/de/docs/000 Info_ DE-Version/_index.md

 - In the English documentation, the settings of all apps can be found under "Settings" (Einstellungen).
 The German version has this content sorted directly under the respective app and only keeps content without a clear app relationship  under "Settings" (Einstellungen).
 - Apps may have "Best Practice" and "Worfklows from Users" as subsections (see section "Structure" further down).
 - Each page links to the original English source ("Quelle: Folio" at the top of the page)
+- Pages to apps have been prefixed with a 📱 icon.
 - Last/next page linked via TOC (if available)
 - Tags were assigned